 Simic, M., Stewart, C. S., Konstantellou, A., Hodstall, J., Eisler, I. and Baudinet, J. (2022) From efficacy to effectiveness: child and adolescent eating disorder treatments in the real world (part 1)—treatment course and outcomes.
 Journal of Eating Disorders,10(27).
 Available at: https://doi.org/10.1186/s40337-022-00553-6 [Accessed 5 May 2022].

-Search our Electronic Journals for the title of the journal you need.
+Search via Electronic Journals A-Z link on the Library Home page for the title of the journal you need.

 If you need to find journal articles for your essay or other piece of work the best place to start is our Library databases.
 You can find out all about our databases in the Searching Databases section of this guide.